azat-co/practicalnode/chapter6/chapter6.md

 app.use(session())
 ```

-Needless to say, `cookie-parser` and `express-session` must be installed via npm into the project's `node_modules` folder.

-To use the session in a typical Express.js 3.x app, two pieces of middleware need to be added to the configuration:

-1. `express.cookieParser()`: allows for parsing of the client/request cookies
-2. `express.session()`: exposes the `res.session` object in each request handler, and stores data in the app memory or some other persistent store like MongoDB or Redis

-In later examples don't mention Express.js version, assume that it works for both 3.x and 4.x.

-The rest is trivial; we can store any data in `req.session` and it appears automagically on each request from the same client (assuming their browser supports cookies).
+The rest is straightforward.
+We can store any data in `req.session` and it appears automagically on each request from the same client (assuming their browser supports cookies).
 Hence, the authentication consists of a route that stores some flag (true/false) in the session and of an authorization function in which we check for that flag (if true, then proceed; otherwise, exit).
 For example,

 ```js
 app.post('/login', (req, res, next) => {